edwaldo12/blue-horn-tech-backend/README.md

 - Integrate a migration runner (e.g., `golang-migrate` or `goose`) if automated migration flow is preferred.
 - Geolocation fallback: if the browser denies access, the frontend should prompt for manual latitude/longitude entry and send those values to the backend.
 Document any alternative flows in the frontend README when implemented.
 - Run unit tests with `go test ./...` to validate use cases and auth flows.

+## Assumptions

+- The domain model was inferred from the assignment brief; some tables/fields may evolve once full business rules are clarified.
+- The seeded caregiver ID (`c2d1bb61-8d67-4db5-9e59-4c2c16f7d4f2`) is wired into `.env.example` to keep the mock OIDC flow working out of the box.
+- Attendance logging requirements were interpreted broadly, so the schema may require tweaks once end-to-end flows are finalized.